 I may have extra gear, extra responsibilities, and extra challenges.

-But I know you and I want our kids to thrive, grow, enjoy life, to love and be loved deeply.
+But you and I have this in common: we want our kids to thrive, grow, enjoy life.
+We want them to love, and be loved, deeply.

 If you tell me, “You’re amazing.
 I wouldn’t be able to handle that,” I know better.
 I used to say the same.